silx-kit/silx/doc/source/install.rst

 They do require administrator privileges, nor *root* access.

-To create a virtual environment, decide upon a directory where you want to place it, and run the *venv* module as a script with the directory path:
+To create a virtual environment, decide upon a directory where you want to place it (for example *myenv*), and run the *venv* module as a script with the directory path:

 .. code-block:: bash

-    python3 -m venv  mypy
+    python3 -m venv  myenv

-This will create the *mypy* directory if it doesn’t exist, and also create directories inside it containing a copy of the Python interpreter, the standard library, and various supporting files.
+This will create the *myenv* directory if it doesn’t exist, and also create directories inside it containing a copy of the Python interpreter, the standard library, and various supporting files.